-[Adapted from Unit I New Development and Land Use Policy 18, p.
+Adapted from Unit I New Development and Land Use Policy 18, p.
 64, and Unit II New Development and Land Use Policy 2.a, p.
-206]
+2061

 C-HAR-2 Potential Impacts of Development on Archaeological and Paleontological Resources.
-Prior to the approval of a coastal project-permit for any development proposed within an area of known or likely archaeological or paleontological significance, including sites identified in the file described in Policy C-HAR-1, require a field survey by a state-qualified archaeologist recommended by the Sacred Sites Protection Committee of the Federated Indians of Graton Rancheria or by a qualified paleontologist at the applicant's expense to determine the extent of archaeological or paleontological resources, require mitigation measures, as appropriate, including avoidance and permanent protection as open space, if feasible, as recommended in the field survey.
+Prior to the approval of a coastal project-permit for any development proposed within an area of known or likely archaeological or paleontological significance, including sites identified in the file described in Policy C-HAR-1, require a field survey by a state-qualified archaeologist recommended by the Sacred Sites Protection Committee of the Federated Indians of Graton Rancheria or by a qualified paleontologist at the applicant's expense to determine the extent of archaeological or paleontological resources on the site.
+Where development would adversely impact identified resources, require mitigation measures, as appropriate, including avoidance and permanent protection as open space, if feasible, as recommended in the field survey.

 [Adapted from Unit I New Development and Land Use Policy 19, p.
 64, Unit II New Development and Land Use Policy 2.b, p.
-206, and Countywide Plan Programs HAR-1.d and HAR-1.3]
+206, and Countywide Plan Programs HAR 1.d and HAR 1.3]